 Health is an inner resiliency that allows you to meet the demands of life.
 When in a state of health, it helps you thrive in the face of environmental, physical, emotional and mental stress.

 When Qi is balanced and flowing freely, the body’s natural self-healing abilities are activated, enabling internal stability and harmony to occur.
-The body will flourish, and true health and well-being can be achieved.
+The body will flourish, and stable health and well-being are achievable.

 “To live is to have Qi in every part of your body, to die is to be a body without Qi.
-For in order to be healthy the proper balance of Qi must be obtained; neither too much nor too little.”
+To stay healthy, the proper balance of Qi must be a balance; neither too much nor too little.”

 – A classic text, Nan-Ching, 5th century B.C.